Dirichlet Process Mixture Models

 \[\mathbf{Y} \sim \sum_{i=1}^G \pi_i f(\mathbf{y}; \theta_i) \quad \text{ where } \quad \sum_{j=1}^G \pi_j = 1 \quad \theta_i \in \Theta \forall \text{ } i \in \lbrace 1, \cdots, G \rbrace \text{ and } G \in \mathbb{N} \cup \lbrace \infty \rbrace \quad \quad ---(1)\]

 Notice that in definition (1), we let $G \in \mathbb{N} \cup \lbrace \infty \rbrace$ i.e. we can use a finite or countably infinite number of components in the mixture model.
 Equivalently, mixture models can be interpreted as the expectation with respect to a mixing measure $H$.
-Define $H$ to be a measure with finite or countable support that places weight $\pi_j$ at position $\theta_j$.
+Here, one can define $H$ to be a measure with finite or countable support that places weight $\pi_j$ at position $\theta_j$.
 A point mass at $\theta \in \Theta$ is denoted using the indicator function $\mathbb{1}_{\theta}$.
 Note that (1) and (2) are equivalent representations of a mixture model.

 \[\mathbf{Y} \sim \int_{\Theta} f(\text{ }\cdot \text{ } ; \theta ) H(\mathrm{d}\theta) \quad \text{ where } \quad H = \sum_{i=1}^G \pi_i \mathbb{1}_{\theta_i} \quad \quad ---(2)\]